 There was no mania quite as manic as Beatlemania, and it was at its undisputed height in 1964.
 In February, The Beatles had conquered the United States, the birthplace of their rock and roll idols, appearing twice on the Ed Sullivan Show and performing pandemonium-inducing shows at the Washington Coliseum and Carnegie Hall.

 Around the release of his eponymous debut solo album, Slash took the time out to show us how to play some of his favorite riffs, both new and old.
 In the Guitar World video below, Slash talks about writing the classic Guns N' Roses tune "Paradise City."
 He also shows you how to play the key parts of the Appetite for Destruction track.

-These videos are bonus content related to the October 2013 issue of Guitar World.
-For the full range of interviews, features, tabs and more, pick up the new issue on newsstands now, or in our online store.
+These videos and audio files are bonus content related to the February 2015 issue of Guitar World.
+For the full range of interviews, features, tabs and more, pick up the new issue on newsstands now or at the Guitar World Online Store.

 Sure, there are scores of stellar live versions of Stevie Ray Vaughan's version of "Texas Flood" online, but there's simply something magical about this raw performance from July 17, 1982, at the Montreux Jazz and International Music Festival.
 The extended, dynamics-filled rollercoaster ride finds SRV reaching into his bag of King-meets-Hendrix Licks — not mention behind his back, where his Strat rested for the final third of the song.